ProfManuel7/alx-pre_course/0x01-git/README.md

-My first repose, cheer me up! :(
+My first repose, cheer me up!
+Yet to be a game changer